An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 Andrew is the teacher I aspire to be “when I grow up”!
 Fun, witty, and bursting with energy, he captivates young minds with his infectious sense of humor.
 Every lesson begins with a joke or a string of jokes, instantly winning over the hearts of his audience.
 Marc can’t help but burst into laughter while watching the videos.
 In fact, he’s taken a liking to Andrew’s jokes and has started sharing them with us, becoming a little comedian in his own right!

 IEW creates an atmosphere of joy and excitement around writing, thanks to Andrew Pudewa’s teaching style, infused with humor and enthusiasm.
 The curriculum celebrates personal growth, encouraging students to take pride in their work.
-With Andrew Pudewa as their guide, students not only develop strong writing skills but also develop a genuine appreciation for writing.

 Let’s face it, as parents, we sometimes fall into the comparison trap, especially when it comes to our kids’ areas of struggle, like writing.
 But here’s what I’ve come to realize, thanks to Andrew Pudewa: the most important comparison is not with others, but with oneself.